nabudaldah/timeserious/README.md

-# TimeSerious - Serious Timeseries Data Analysis #
+# Serious Timeseries Data Analysis #

 I'm building a simple and fast way to manage and analyse your timeseries data using MongoDB, NodeJS, AngularJS and R.